 Exceptional Hand Care at Kansas Joint & Spine Specialists

 When you visit Kansas Joint & Spine Specialists in Wichita, you’ll meet with our board-certified hand doctor, Dr. Damion Walker.
 Our fellowship-trained medical expert treats patients just like you, helping restore them to better health and an improved quality of life.
 He not only provides medical care and patient education, but he also has a deep understanding of the challenges patients with hand issues face and knows how to listen to and address your questions and concerns.

 It's important to know that our doctor always strives to recommend a nonsurgical treatment option first.
 Through his diagnostic process, he will be able to determine if a nonoperative treatment plan, such as physical therapy or medication, will be the best approach.

 However, if surgery is needed, our surgeon will apply his advanced skills to perform the surgery, using our state-of-the-art technology.
 He'll be with you every step of the way, from your first consultation at our office, during your surgical procedure, and through your recovery and rehabilitation.

 Contact us today to schedule an appointment with our doctor by phone at (316) 219-8299 or by using the request an appointment button below.
-We have convenient office locations in Wichita and Scott City.
+We have convenient office locations in Wichita, Scott City, and El Dorado.